 due to a bug in the system shell.
 Simply invoke a different shell such as

 bash directly to work around this:

-The toolchain provided with Xcode is sufficient to build the basic unacelerated code.
+The toolchain provided with Xcode is sufficient to build the basic unaccelerated code.

-Mac OS X on PowerPC or ARM (iPhone) requires a preprocessor from http://github.com/yuvi/gas-preprocessor to build the optimized assembler functions.
-Just download the Perl script and put it somewhere in your PATH, FFmpeg’s configure will pick it up automatically.
+Mac OS X on PowerPC or ARM (iPhone) requires a preprocessor from https://github.com/FFmpeg/gas-preprocessor or https://github.com/yuvi/gas-preprocessor(currently outdated) to build the optimized assembly functions.
+Put the Perl script somewhere in your PATH, FFmpeg’s configure will pick it up automatically.